Home Introduction

 EU rights and obligations of business will be considered from a multidisciplinary approach, focusing on legal-economic implications with a look at the political backgrounds.

-The programme launched as a post-graduate training course in 2005 by the University Institute of European Studies and the Centre for Studies on Federalism, has been supported by Compagnia di San Paolo and Intesa San Paolo.
+The programme was launched as a post-graduate training course in 2005 by the University Institute of European Studies and the Centre for Studies on Federalism; it has since been supported by Compagnia di San Paolo.